Best Ways to Clean & Sanitize Silver Nipple Shields

 Dealing with Dried Milk

 For stubborn dried milk (because we've all been there), I've found that soaking the shields in warm water for just a few minutes helps loosen everything up.
-Then, while learning how to clean silverettes effectively, I discovered that using the pad of your thumb to gently wipe away residue works better than any brush or cloth.
+Using the pad of your thumb to gently wipe away residue usually works better than any brush.

 Maintaining Effectiveness While Traveling

 As someone who's cleaned silver nipple shields in airport bathrooms (glamorous, I know), I've got some tried-and-true travel tips.
-First, I always pack my Go Mommy portable bottle warmer – not for the shields, but having it means I can always access warm water for cleaning when needed.
-Learn more about the Go Mommy Portable Bottle Warmer for travel here.
+First, I always pack my Portable Bottle Warmer for Travel—not specifically for the shields, but having it means I can always access warm water for cleaning when needed.

 Travel-Friendly Cleaning Kit